aws/amazon-sagemaker-examples/README.md

 ## :notebook: Examples

+### Introduction to geospatial capabilities

+These examples introduce SageMaker geospatial capabilities which makes it easy to build, train, and deploy ML models using geospatial data.

+-[Monitoring Lake Drought with SageMaker Geospatial Capabilities](sagemaker-geospatial/lake-mead-drought-monitoring) shows how to monitor Lake Mead drought using SageMaker geospatial capabilities.

 ### Introduction to Ground Truth Labeling Jobs

 These examples provide quick walkthroughs to get you up and running with the labeling job workflow for Amazon SageMaker Ground Truth.